 Defining elements of the HQTN include providing improved travel speeds and reliable travel times, typically on exclusive right-of-way.

 Commuter rail, Metrorail, LRT, and BRT are all examples of High Quality Transit modes.

-County of Fairfax, Virginia Transit Corridor Function
+Transit Corridor Function

 The type of premium transit service appropriate for each corridor will reflect the traveler needs and land use context in that corridor.